seapagan/poectrl/README.md

 ```

 ## Configuration

+**IMPORTANT : The configuration layout has CHANGED from version 1.2.0.
+If you
+are using config files from previous versions you will need to update the
+"devices" section to fit the below schema and change the profile to point to the
+name instead of IP address.**

 The program is configured using a `poectrl.json` file either in the current
 working directory (first priority) or the user's home directory.
 This is a